Polymyositis - adult

 Outlook (Prognosis)

 Remission (a period when no symptoms are present) and recovery occur in many patients, especially children.
 For most others, immunosuppressant drugs can control the disease.
-In adults, death may result from severe and prolonged muscle weakness, malnutrition, pneumonia, or respiratory failure.
-The probable outcome is usually worse if the lungs are involved.
+In adults, death may result from severe and prolonged muscle weakness, malnutrition, pneumonia

 Possible Complications